Svinte/Atropur/README.md

 **What is Atropur?**

 Atropur is hacking tool used for bruteforcing ssh.
-Atropur is made to be easily setuped and fast way to bruteforse ssh connection to server.
+Atropur is made to be easily set up and fast way to bruteforse ssh connection to server.

 **What do I need to use Atropur?**

 Atropur needs windows or linux computer and python 3.0+ installed.
-All libraries needed will be installed by setup wisard.
+All libraries needed will be installed by setup wizard.

 **How is Atropur made?**